mitchabdon/my-cv/README.md

 ***Resource Person***
 - Bureau of Local Government Finance
-    - Introduction to Stata (25-29 January 2016)
+    - Introduction to Stata (25-29 Jan 2016)
 - Philippine Institute for Development Studies and International Initiative for Impact Evaluation (3ie)
-    - Regression Discontinuity Design (13 January 2016)
+    - Regression Discontinuity Design (13 Jan 2016)
     - Impact Evaluation Course: How to Design and Conduct Impact Evaluation
 - Governance Commission for GOCCs
     - Data management and processing using Stata (30 Oct; 7, 21, 28 Nov; 5 Dec 2014)